Petoskey Michigan | Photography and Writing by Sherry Trautman | Traveling Michigan

 3031 Charlevoix Ave, Petoskey, MI 49770

-Sturgeon River Pottery has over 4 acres of garden decor, pottery, petoskey stones, wild bird feeding supplies, Adirondack furniture and other treasures so it's no surprise why it is a favorite to travelers.
+Sturgeon River Pottery has over 4 acres of garden decor, pottery, Petoskey stones, wild bird feeding supplies and lots more, so check it out!

 3720 Atkins Rd, Petoskey, MI 49770

 I just ADORE Petoskey stones!
 I'm always envious when someone finds a gorgeous stone and turns it into a pendant or a pretty decoration in their homes.
-If you want to find one for yourself, here are a few suggestions!!
+Here are a few suggestions on Where to Find Petoskey Stones!

 421 Howard St, Petoskey, MI 49770